Overstaying Your Visa in the UK

 - the credibility of evidence provided

-- the applicant was admitted to hospital for emergency treatment (evidenced by an official letter verifying the dates of admission and discharge and the nature of the treatment)
+- the applicant was admitted to hospital for emergency treatment.
+In this case, they’ll need to provide an official letter verifying the dates of admission and discharge and the nature of the treatment.

 - a close family bereavement